Duckonaut/dotfiles/README.md

 ## Screenshot
 ![desktop](screenshot.png)
 ## Awesome
 Based off of [awesome-copycats](https://github.com/lcpz/awesome-copycats) for the structure, it has now grown to something quite different and customized.
 Still uses some of those components.
+Also [multiplayerctl](hittps://github.com/duckonaut/multiplayerctl) to media keys.

 ## Picom
 Pairs with the Awesome theme to achieve the blur and shadows